 5. Cultivate or Nurture Relationships with People Who You Trust

-6. Know That Your Value and Worth Does Not Depend on Their Validation and Opinion of You
+6. Know That Your Value Does Not Depend on Their Validation

-Our self-worth should never be based on approval or validation from others.
+Understanding and connecting with your own value can be challenging.
 Here’s a step-by-step guide to help you realize your true value: How to Build Self Esteem (A Guide to Realize Your Hidden Power)